gephi/gephi-plugins/README.md

 ## Installation
 We're working on getting the plugin included in the gephi marketplace.
 In the meantime, you can download the compiled modules under [releases](https://github.com/alexiooo/BoundingDiameters/releases).
-A different README explaining how manual plugin installation worked is included.
+A different README explaining how manual plugin installation works is included.

 ## Support